TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/config_field_categorization_refactored.md

 Defines the format requirements for the `config_types` metadata in configuration files, including how step names are mapped to class names.

 For detailed information, see [Config Types Format](./config_types_format.md).

+### 8. Circular Reference Handling

+Implements detection and handling mechanisms for circular references that can occur in complex configuration structures, preventing infinite recursion while maintaining configuration integrity.

+For detailed information, see [Circular Reference Handling](./circular_reference_handling.md).

+### 9. CircularReferenceTracker

+A dedicated data structure implemented to enhance circular reference detection, tracking, and reporting in complex object graphs.
+It maintains complete path information through the object graph and provides comprehensive diagnostic messages to help identify and resolve circular references.
+This component has been fully integrated with the TypeAwareConfigSerializer to provide advanced diagnostic capabilities for troubleshooting configuration issues.

+For detailed information, see [Circular Reference Tracker](./circular_reference_tracker.md).

 ## Field Sources Tracking